The Great Antrum: A mysterious tunnel in the crater wall – path to Hades or heating of the emperors?

 The Great Antrum

-The Antrum of Initiation or simply the ‘Great Antrum’ is a complex of tunnels dug into the volcanic rocks of Baia on the north side of the Gulf of Naples.
-The slope on which it lies is the outer wall of the crater of Lake Fusaro.
-Although Baiae was known mainly as a place of entertainment in the late Republican and Imperial periods, there lay also temples here.
-Some may date back to Greek times, even if this is not certain.
-Research is needed, like in so many places.
-However, larger stone walls can be seen here and there under the brick structures.
+The Antrum of Initiation, also known as the “Great Antrum,” is a complex of tunnels that were excavated into the volcanic rocks of Baia on the north side of the Gulf of Naples.
+The slope on which it is situated forms the outer wall of the crater of Lake Fusaro.
+While Baiae was primarily known as a place of entertainment during the late Republican and Imperial periods, there were also temples located here, some of which may date back to Greek times, though this is not certain and requires further research.
+Stone walls can be seen here and there beneath the brick structures.

-Since its rediscovery in the 1960s, the Antrum has been closed to the public because of the extremely narrow passageways filled with rubble, high temperatures and the fear of toxic fumes.
-However, the less accessible it was, the more puzzled people became about its purpose.
+Since its rediscovery in the 1960s, the Antrum has been closed to the public due to its extremely narrow passageways filled with rubble, high temperatures, and the fear of toxic fumes.
+However, the more inaccessible it became, the more curious people became about its purpose.

 The structure

-The entrance to the tunnel system is located on the left side of the Baia Thermal complex.
-Its original entrance is now buried.
-It is therefore necessary to use a ladder to enter through the dilapidated tunnel ceiling.
-The walls below it are covered with white sinter.
-It can be assumed that it originates from the fact that the ancient Romans let cold water from an aqueduct running along the antrum into the tunnel to produce steam.
-This assumes that the tunnel and the water inside it used to be boiling hot.
-Horizontal ditches on the tunnel wall support this thesis.
-They seem to have conducted steam, perhaps with the help of lead or terracotta pipes.
+The entrance to the tunnel system is located on the left side of the Baia Thermal complex, and its original entrance is now buried.
+A ladder must be used to enter through the dilapidated tunnel ceiling.
+The walls beneath it are covered with white sinter, which likely originated from the ancient Romans allowing cold water from an aqueduct to flow along the antrum into the tunnel to produce steam.
+It can be assumed that the tunnel and the water inside it were boiling hot.
+Horizontal ditches on the tunnel wall support this theory and appear to have conducted steam, perhaps with the help of lead or terracotta pipes

 See here a video of the interior of the tunnel.

-Behind the tunnel entrance, one enters a gently sloping passage, a little more than half a metre wide, described by the excavator of the Antrum, the British Paget, as “walking height”.
-However, the original height must have been much greater than necessary for the passage, about 2.5 metres.
+Behind the tunnel entrance, one enters a gently sloping passage that is a little over half a meter wide and described by the excavator of the Antrum, the British Paget, as “walkable.”
+However, the original height must have been much greater than necessary for the passage, about 2.5 meters.
 Wide, thick terracotta tiles support the ceiling.
-At the beginning, niches for lamps are set into the walls of this passage every 2 to 3 m on both sides.
-Where the tunnel becomes steeper, either descending or ascending, the niches become more numerous, suggesting that they served as a substitute for ladders.
-Those who passed them in the dark and on unstable ground could support themselves with their hands in the niches.
+At the beginning, niches for lamps are set into the walls of this passage every 2 to 3 meters on both sides.
+When the tunnel becomes steeper, either descending or ascending, the niches become more numerous, suggesting that they served as a substitute for ladders.
+Those who passed through in the dark and on unstable ground could support themselves with their hands in the niches.

 At the end of the entrance tunnel, on the left, there is a narrow outlet for steam to a thermal bath above.
 A little further in, there was certainly a branch-off in former times.
 Today, a walled wall closes off a side tunnel.
 This left tunnel, closed at the front, runs in the same direction as the entrance tunnel, which makes its purpose unclear.
 It can be entered by crawling from its rear end.

-The main passage leads steeply downwards from this point and measures another 50 m to the water.
+The main passage leads steeply downwards from this point and measures another 50 meters to the water.
 At its end, the tunnel goes straight down and is flooded.
-This flooding comes from the fact that the tunnel has sunk 3 m due to the bradeiseism of the area.
+This flooding comes from the fact that the tunnel has sunk 3 meters due to the bradiseism of the area.
 The water is clear and warm to the touch.
-All indications point to it having been was once boiling hot.
+All indications point to it having once been boiling hot.
 Sinter deposits float on its surface.
-An investigation with a remote operated vehicle has shown that the tunnel is at least another hundred metres longer under water.
+An investigation with a remote operated vehicle has shown that the tunnel is at least another hundred meters longer underwater.
 Directly above the site of the flooding is a kind of brick chimney that connects the lower tunnel with an upper tunnel above it.
 What this connection was for is unclear.

 Paget thought that there was an ancient underworld temple behind the wall.
 There is no conclusive evidence for this supposition.
 It may simply be a retaining wall to prevent a tunnel collapse.
 However, thick terracotta tiles can be seen supporting the ceiling behind it.